double-p/packer-builder-openbsd-vmm/README.md

 If you find something, please use ``make vmb'' and include the log.

-## ports(7)
-A ports Makefile is under development and might pop up with 6.7 latest.

 # Remarks
 This is heavily based on https://github.com/m110/packer-builder-hcloud and https://github.com/prep/packer-builder-vmm